<style> <style>

 The buses have reclining seats and are quite comfortable.
 There is a bathroom in the rear of the bus.
 Bus fare is only $8.

-There are other companies nearby offering shared vans, right along the same street.
-You may find some companies offering a lower price but beware that some companies may not be properly licensed as commercial shuttle operators.
-If the company is not licensed, you may waste while they take you on long detours in order to avoid police checkpoints.
+There are other companies nearby offering shared minibuses, right along the same street.
+You may find some companies offering a lower price but beware that some companies may not be properly licensed as commercial minibus operators.
+If the company is not licensed, you may waste while they take you on long detours to avoid police checkpoints.

-Although the shared van is faster than a bus, it is not as roomy and comfortable as those buses with the reclining seats.
+Although the minibus is faster than a bus, it is not as roomy and comfortable as those buses with reclining seats.

 Getting to the Condominium